byterubpay/byterub-site/_posts/2017-10-01-overview-and-logs-for-the-dev-meeting-held-on-2017-10-01.md

 **\<rehrar>** No?
 Alright.
 Then we can move on to the next point: Purism integration
 **\<rehrar>** This is something that's happened recently that's very exciting that I wanted to share with you all and get dev opinions on.
 **\<rehrar>** for those who don't know, https://puri.sm is a company that sells open source laptops (hardware and software) and is currently doing a crowdfunding campaign for mobile phones also
-**\<rehrar>** a member of the Reddit community contacted them asking if they would accept Monero for their goods (they accept BTC now)
+**\<rehrar>** a member of the Reddit community contacted them asking if they would accept ByteRub for their goods (they accept BTC now)
 **\<rehrar>** and they were pretty enthusiastic about the idea.
 I followed up with them, and spoke with the founder and CEO, Todd, and had a video conference with him
 **\<xmrmatterbridge> \<sgp>** Awesome!
-**\<rehrar>** he is not only interested in accepting Monero for their laptops and phones, but also integrating Monero into their Debian based operating system (PureOS) by default
+**\<rehrar>** he is not only interested in accepting ByteRub for their laptops and phones, but also integrating ByteRub into their Debian based operating system (PureOS) by default
 **\<endogenic>** nice
-**\<rehrar>** we spoke at length about different cryptos, and he believes that Monero aligns the closest with Purism beliefs of digital privacy rights
+**\<rehrar>** we spoke at length about different cryptos, and he believes that ByteRub aligns the closest with Purism beliefs of digital privacy rights
 **\<parasew[m]>** very nice!
-**\<rehrar>** He also says that many of his devs also push to Debian, so he had discussed with me that if they integate Monero into PureOS, they would see about trying to push into Debian as well
+**\<rehrar>** He also says that many of his devs also push to Debian, so he had discussed with me that if they integate ByteRub into PureOS, they would see about trying to push into Debian as well
 **\<ArticMine>** This is excellent.
-The one thing to watch is that Monero as a software dependency can become stale real fast
+The one thing to watch is that ByteRub as a software dependency can become stale real fast
 **\<ArticMine>** So we have to work very closely with out downstream on this
 **\<endogenic>** that's a great point
 **\<ferretinjapan>** sweet!
 **\<rehrar>** Yes, I've spoken with ArticMine about these things, and have since emailed Todd about the concerns.
 Waiting to hear back from him.
-**\<rehrar>** Sometime soon he is hoping to make a Purism press release about the Monero integration.
+**\<rehrar>** Sometime soon he is hoping to make a Purism press release about the ByteRub integration.
 I'll be helping with that, so be looking out for it.
-**\<rehrar>** It would be helpful from anyone in the community with PureOS to test the Monero GUI on it and see if there's any issues.
+**\<rehrar>** It would be helpful from anyone in the community with PureOS to test the ByteRub GUI on it and see if there's any issues.
 **\<rehrar>** https://pureos.net/
 **\<ArticMine>** Unfortunately I have to leave early today
 **\<sarang>** This is a great development